Gustav Kirchhoff: Biography

 Gustav Robert Kirchhoff was born on 12 March 1824 in Königsberg, Prussia, the son of Friedrich Kirchhoff, a lawyer, and Johanna Henriette Wittke.
 His family were Lutherans in the Evangelical Church of Prussia.

 Kirchhoff studied at the University of Königsberg, where he attended the mathematico-physical seminar directed by C. G. J. Jacobi, Franz Ernst Neumann, and Friedrich Julius Richelot.
-In 1845, while a student, Kirchhoff formulated two circuit laws—which are now ubiquitous in electrical engineering.
+In 1845, Kirchhoff formulated two circuit laws, which are now ubiquitous in electrical engineering.
 He completed this study as a seminar exercise; it later became his doctoral thesis, supervised by Neumann.

 In 1847, Kirchhoff graduated from the University of Königsberg and became a Privatdozent (unsalaried lecturer) at the University of Berlin, where he stayed until 1850 when he was offered a professorship at the University of Breslau.
 In 1854, he was called to the University of Heidelberg, where he collaborated with Robert Bunsen in spectroscopic work.
 In 1875, Kirchhoff returned to Berlin, where he remained until his death in 1887.

 In 1857, Kirchhoff married Clara Richelot, the daughter of his mathematics professor Richelot; the couple had five children.
 In 1872, after Clara's death in 1869, he married Luise Brömmel.

-In 1864, Kirchhoff was elected a Member of the American Philosophical Society.
-In 1884, he became a Foreign Member of the Royal Netherlands Academy of Arts and Sciences.

 Kirchhoff died on 17 October 1887 in Berlin at the age of 63.
-He is buried at Alter St.-Matthäus-Kirchhof (Old St. Matthew's Cemetery) in Schöneberg, Berlin (just a few meters from the graves of the Brothers Grimm).
+He is buried at Alter St.-Matthäus-Kirchhof in Schöneberg, Berlin (just a few meters from the graves of the Brothers Grimm).